 Your machine will shut off when the water collection reservoir is full.
 Therefore, remember to drain your collection device if your dehumidifier drain is not already connected to a hose or other disposal mechanism.

-Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable and reduce dust mites, mold spores, and bacteria.
-Eva-Dry’s desiccant dehumidifiers work by removing moisture from the air using natural silica gel crystals.
-These dehumidifiers are safe, non-toxic, and produces no odor.
+Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable, and keep your property free of moisture damage.
+Eva-Dry’s renewable dehumidifiers work by removing moisture from the air using natural desiccant materials.
+These dehumidifiers are safe, non-toxic, and produce no odor.

-Investigate our full line of products and contact one of our knowledgeable consultants today about the humidity, condensation, and mold or mildew issues you may be experiencing.
-For more information about dehumidifier issues, controlling humidity, mold and other related products, refer to our other blog posts here.
+Investigate our full line of products and contact one of our knowledgeable consultants today about the humidity, or condensation issues you may be experiencing.
+For more information about dehumidifier issues or controlling humidity, refer to our other blog posts here.